Apple’s pushed an iOS 14.8.1 update to the iPhone 6s and iPhone 6s Plus and the point upgrade could have a big impact on your device’s performance.

-The iPhone 6s iOS 14.7 update is a very small upgrade.
-The new firmware brings a bug fix and an important security patch to the devices.
+The iPhone 6s iOS 14.8.1 update is a very small upgrade.
+The new firmware brings important security patches to both of these devices.

 If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your download will likely be much larger because the features and fixes from iOS updates you skipped are baked in.

 With that in mind, we want to take you through the most important things to know, right now, about the iPhone 6s iOS 14.8.1 update.